becarpenter/animaIPJ/IPJautonomic.md

 Assume all devices were physically connected to each other as shown in Figure2 and the ANI registrar is connected last (after it was configured).
-Within minutes, all the devices will have run through BSKI, and set up the ACP.
+Within minutes, all the devices will have run through BRSKI, and set up the ACP.
 As a result, the network operator now has secure IP connectivity over the ACP from their management laptop and SDN controller to all ANI devices and can configure them manually or through